Hardhome

 "Hardhome" is the eighth episode of the fifth season of HBO's medieval fantasy television series Game of Thrones, and the 48th overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Miguel Sapochnik.
 It first aired on May 31, 2015.

 The episode's main plot focuses on the battle against the Army of the Dead at Hardhome, in which Jon Snow leads a rare cooperative effort between the Night's Watch and the Free Folk against the undead soldiers led by the Night King.
 The battle is mentioned, but not seen, in Martin's novel from which the fifth season is adapted, A Dance with Dragons.
-Other plotlines in the episode include Tyrion Lannister and Daenerys Targaryen meeting in Meereen, Cersei Lannister confessing her crimes to the High Sparrow, and Theon Greyjoy revealing to Sansa Stark that her brothers Bran and Rickon are alive.
+Other plotlines in the episode include Tyrion Lannister and Daenerys Targaryen meeting in Meereen, Cersei Lannister suffering from thirst in her cell, and Theon Greyjoy revealing to Sansa Stark that her brothers Bran and Rickon are alive.

-The episode received acclaim from critics and fans, with many hailing it as one of the series' best episodes.
-The episode achieved a viewership of 7.01 million during its initial airing in the United States.
-At the 67th Primetime Emmy Awards, "Hardhome" was nominated for six awards, and was Peter Dinklage's pick to support his nomination for Outstanding Supporting Actor in a Drama Series.
+The episode received acclaim from critics and fans, with many hailing it as one of the series' best episodes, praising the Hardhome attack sequence, action, visuals, performances, final scene, and the first interactions between Tyrion and Daenerys.
+It achieved a viewership of 7.01 million during its initial airing in the United States.
+At the 67th Primetime Emmy Awards, "Hardhome" was nominated for six awards, and was Peter Dinklage's pick to support his nomination for Outstanding Supporting Actor in a Drama Series, which he won.

 Plot

 In Braavos

-Arya takes the identity of Lanna, an oyster seller, and is sent by Jaqen to assassinate the "Thin Man", a dishonest insurance salesman.
+Arya takes the identity of Lanna, an oyster seller, and is sent by Jaqen to assassinate the "Thin Man," a dishonest insurance salesman.

 In Meereen

 Tyrion convinces Daenerys to allow him to advise her and to spare Jorah's life, but points out that Jorah cannot be trusted and he is exiled again.
-Tyrion warns Daenerys that she will not succeed in taking the Iron Throne without a powerful Westerosi house backing her; Daenerys compares the rise and fall of the Great Houses to spokes on a wheel, and declares that she will "break the wheel".
+Tyrion warns Daenerys that she will not succeed in taking the Iron Throne without a powerful Westerosi house backing her; Daenerys compares the rise and fall of the Great Houses to spokes on a wheel, and declares that she will "break the wheel."

 Jorah returns to Yezzan and asks to fight in the fighting pits.

 In King's Landing

 Cersei continues to refuse to confess to her crimes.
 Qyburn visits her and informs her that she is being charged for incest and Robert's murder and that Pycelle has summoned Kevan to serve as Hand.
-He also reassures her that "the work continues".
+He also reassures her that "the work continues."